cristianomg10/tucano-raposa/README.md

 # raposa-tucano
 This is the source code of the projects Raposa and Tucano, two tools joint together in a framework, described in the to-be-published article "A Framework to Collect and Extract Publication Lists of a Given Researcher from the Web".

+## prerequisites
+To run the code you will need Java JDK to compile and execute.
+The code was compiled without problems with Java version "1.8.0_40", therefore any version more recent will work.
+All libraries used by the code are already included in the code or in the Libraries folder.
+The Libraries folder contains JSOUP version "1.7.3", used to parse the html pages.
+The code is indenpendent of the operational system, hence both Linux and Windows machines can run it.
+You will also need an id and key to Google's Custom Search API (https://cse.google.com/cse/).

 ## how to use
 The tool receives two input files, one in XML format and the other as a text file.
 The XML file contains researchers and four of theirs publications, which are used to search for pages with publications lists of each one.
 The text file must contains two lines corresponding to information used in the search API.
 Fhe first one with the key and the second with the id of Google Custom Search API ([https://developers.google.com/custom-search/](https://developers.google.com/custom-search/)), necessary in the tool to realize the searches.
 Below is an example of how both files should be formatted: